Denise Huxtable: Casting and portrayal

-Denise is portrayed by American actress Lisa Bonet, whose professional acting experience prior to The Cosby Show had been limited to television commercials for Barbie and McDonald's, and a guest appearance on the medical drama St. Elsewhere.
-Casting the role of Denise, who was still intended to be the Huxtable's eldest child at the time, was a relatively quick process.
+Denise is portrayed by American actress Lisa Bonet, whose acting experience prior to The Cosby Show had been limited to television commercials and a guest appearance on the medical drama St. Elsewhere.
+Casting the role of Denise, who was intended to be the Huxtable's family's eldest child at the time, was a relatively quick process.
 Bonet first auditioned for the show's directors, followed by its producers, then finally Cosby himself and the network executives.
-Cosby immediately became interested in then-15 year-old Bonet because she was wearing makeup on only one side of her face, already demonstrating some of the quirky characteristics Cosby had envisioned for the character simply by being herself.
-Impressed by the young actress' strong sense of self, producer Marcy Carsey recalled that Bonet attended her audition wearing braces, a "real kid" hairstyle, and an "off-center" sense of fashion that was very similar to what the show's creators had envisioned for Denise.
-They soon labelled Bonet a young woman who refuses to be anything but herself after the actress read for the role quite naturally, as though "she were just doing life."
-According to People, Denise "didn't fit into any mold, a role that seemed made for Lisa Bonet."
+Cosby immediately liked then-15 year-old Bonet because she had been wearing makeup on only one side of her face, already demonstrating some of the quirky qualities Cosby had envisioned for the character.
+Impressed by the young actress' strong sense of self, producer Marcy Carsey said Bonet wore braces, a "real kid" hairstyle, and "off-center" clothing to her audition, which were very similar to what the creators had always envisioned for Denise.
+They described Bonet as a young woman who refuses to be anything but herself based on the actress' natural line delivery, which Cosby found refreshing compared to the "stagey" acting most child auditionees relied on.
+According to People, Denise "didn't fit into any mold, a role that seemed made for Lisa Bonet".

-The actors were eventually narrowed down to three top choices for each child character, including Bonet for Denise, although she felt discouraged after overhearing one of the other two actresses vying for the same role say "She'll never get it ...
-Because she has braces."
+The role had originally been offered to Whitney Houston, but she turned it down because the five-year contract would have interfered with her aspiring singing career.
+The candidates were eventually narrowed down to three finalists for each child character, including Bonet for Denise, although she felt discouraged after overhearing one of her competitors say her braces will cost her the part.
 After Bonet learned that she had in fact been chosen for the role from director Jay Sandrich, she met with Cosby one more time, who admitted to liking her braces.
-According to Cosby: His Life and Times author Mark Whitaker, Cosby enjoyed "the naturalness of [Bonet's] delivery", which he found refreshing in comparison to the "stagey quality" most child actors who auditioned for the role tended to rely upon, in addition to her "exotic beauty", which he likened to that of singer Lena Horne.
 Once Bonet was cast, the writers began to incorporate some aspects of her personality into her character, although her own fashion sense and behavior is viewed as more "outlandish" than Denise's.
-At Cosby's request, costume designer Sarah Lemire was granted a weekly budget of $3000 to outfit the show's characters and frequently took significant risks with Bonet's wardrobe.
-However, the costume designer did have some restrictions; Lemire would have liked to have been "more outrageous with [Bonet's] hair and hats" but limited herself because she had little control over the actress hair.
-Praising Bonet's own taste in clothing, Lemire likened costuming her to "dressing myself if I was 20 years younger."
+Costume designer Sarah Lemire was granted a weekly budget of $3000 to outfit the show's characters, and frequently risks with Bonet's wardrobe in particular.
+Lemire said she would have liked to have been "more outrageous with [Bonet's] hair and hats", but limited herself because she had little control over the actress' hair.
+Praising Bonet's own taste in clothes, Lemire likened costuming her to "dressing myself if I was 20 years younger".
 Bonet often selected her character's outfits herself with little input from the wardrobe department.